 Conversely, founders who work closely with a handful of carefully chosen design partners that other companies view as “leading lights” end up gaining a significant advantage as they perfect the functionality that the majority will ultimately adopt — all while hitting their early, modest revenue goals for the business.
 The polished user experience and “halo” that comes from working with known forward thinkers in the industry, combined with a battle-tested selling process is what enables a business to achieve product-market fit and move on to the hyper-growth phase.

 So what do those forward-thinking companies who serve as the optimal design partners look like and how do you find them?
+Most forward-thinking companies who aggressively embrace new technologies and provide feedback on the timeline you need tend to have these attributes:

-Champions sit at the top of their market and are doing everything they can to maintain that position.
+Leaders sit at the top of their market and are doing everything they can to maintain that position.
 The general mindset in such companies (whether they realize it or not) is often “don’t screw it up.”
 Protecting their position atop the leaderboard is their primary objective.
 As a result, they are reluctant to take unnecessary risks, which often means taking chances with cutting-edge solutions.

 Inertia keeps them from embracing a rapid change mindset and employees are often rewarded for keeping the ship running on time, not for taking risks.
 Pushing an idea that tries something aggressive only to have it fail is usually the clearest path to being asked to move on.

-Challengers are typically a successful new entrant in an existing market or a leader in a new market and winning demands they move quickly.
-The organization tends to have a growth mindset and an authentic desire to try new products because they need to be bold in order to beat the champions.
+Challengers are typically successful new entrants in an existing market or a leader in a new market and winning demands they move quickly.
+The organization tends to have a growth mindset and an authentic desire to try new products because they need to be bold in order to beat the leaders.
 They need every edge they can muster and are willing to move quickly and take risks to find it.
-Compared to the risk champions face when adopting new technologies, there’s real upside in how quickly challengers can move and the speed of their innovation.
+Compared to the risk leaders face when adopting new technologies, there’s real upside in how quickly challengers can move and the speed of their innovation.
 Employees who work for challenger companies are rewarded for taking risks and have the opportunity to be “heroes” when they bring in a new solution that has an outsized impact.

 These are typically companies that are one to four years old and are doing everything they can to grow, rise above the noise, and stay alive.
 Priorities can change on a daily or weekly basis as they do their best to find the through line to consistent growth.
 Startup employees tend to be scrappy and hustle.
 They will embrace new ideas, but are often interrupted as priorities can change in a heartbeat.
 Sound familiar?